-The plane’s unusual look undoubtedly helps the message of the project to be spread worldwide.
+The plane’s unusual look undoubtedly helped the message of the project to be spread worldwide.
 The wingspan of a Boeing 747 Jumbo Jet, the weight of a family car, the power of a small motorcycle, Solar Impulse 2 is the largest aircraft ever built with such a low weight.

 Solar Impulse 2 was built to take up the challenge of achieving the first round-the-world solar flight.
 This revolutionary airplane had to do what no one had ever done before: fly through several consecutive days and nights to cross oceans without using any fuel.
 André Borschberg achieved such an oceanic crossing during his record-breaking flight from Nagoya to Hawaii.

 Our challenge: to take an airplane to such a high level of energy efficiency that it could fly day and night relying only on the sun.
 This required the optimization of new kinds of technology and a drastic reduction in energy consumption.
-The components normally used in aircraft construction are far too heavy for Solar Impulse.
+The components normally used in aircraft construction were far too heavy for Solar Impulse.

 Solar Impulse’s 80 engineers and technicians, under André Borschberg’s leadership, thus had to find highly innovative solutions.
 What major civil and military aircraft makers thought impossible was achieved by the ingenuity of a small team.

 « Imagine energy reserves increasing during flight!
 To make this dream a reality, we had to make maximum use of every single watt supplied by the sun, and store it in our batteries.
 We tracked down every possible source of energy efficiency. »

 The long flights of this adventure represented a challenge of endurance and vigilance for a single pilot in an unheated and unpressurized 3.8m3 cockpit.

 Crossing the Pacific and Atlantic oceans introduced a new kind of difficulty for our pilots Bertrand Piccard and André Borschberg.
-The #RTW Solar Flight represents approx. a 35,000km journey.
-Although achieved in several legs, Bertrand Piccard and André Borschberg will cumulate around 500 flight hours in the tiny cockpit.
+The Round-The-World Solar Flight represented approximately a 40,000km journey.
+Although achieved in several legs, Bertrand Piccard and André Borschberg cumulated around 500 flight hours in the tiny cockpit.